 The start of a New Year can inspire you to practice healthy habits.
 Being more responsible with your money might be one of your goals.
 In fact, Fidelity Investments’ 2020 New Year Financial Resolutions Study, found that 35% of Americans want to spend less money this year.

 Cutting back on frivolous spending is undoubtedly useful, especially if you’re focusing on debt repayment, building up an emergency fund or want to invest your money in other areas of your life.
 When you’re watching your spending under a microscope, however, spending money on yourself can also elicit guilt or shame.

 What you might not realize is that mindfully spending money on yourself is a part of financial wellness.
-Here’s what you need to know when these feelings come up while spending money on yourself.
+Here’s what you need to know to learn how to spend money on yourself with no shame!